A New Approach to Croquet Marketing

 For most people, the answer is no. Not because they've evaluated croquet and rejected it.
 Because croquet doesn't fit their mental picture of who they are.

-Your job isn't to convince them otherwise.
 You can't argue someone into a new identity.
 What you can do is find the people for whom the answer is already "maybe" and show them that people like them are already here.

 The competitor thinks: "I'm someone who needs intellectual challenge."